bcornec/Lab-git/Docker/README.md

     volumes:
       - /data/db:/var/lib/mysql
     networks:
-      oclan:
-        aliases:
-          - db
+      - oclan
 networks:
   oclan:
-        driver: overlay
+    driver: overlay      # use overlay network
 ```

-Compared to the v2 file, the main change is that you're now defining in it your network to allow communication between containers
+Note : The overlay network is a network that will use VXLAN technology to create a private network between hosts, which could be in the diffrent subnets.

+Note 2 : behind the scene the init phase of swarm did a lot of complex things, VXLAN, security (everything is on top of TLS), meshing, load balancing.
+Also note that load balancing on physical nodes must be achieved by an external mechanism.
+Really nice job !

 Now start your stack: